cdapio/cdap/cdap-docs/user-guide/source/tutorials/logistic.rst

 Data
 ----
-Click below to donwload a `.csv` file containing the data necessary to complete the tutorial.
+Click the link below to download a `.csv` file containing the data necessary to complete the tutorial.

 :download:`fraud_train.csv </_include/tutorials/fraud_train.csv>`